ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 # Part 6: Describe Azure cost management and service level agreements

-MSDN
+MSDN Platforms
-- MSDN Platforms is a comprehensive, cost-effective set of resources for setting up development and test environments.
+- a comprehensive, cost-effective set of resources for setting up development and test environments.
-- This will be accessible as a benefit of a pay-as-you-go subscription
+- This will be accessible as a benefit of a *pay-as-you-go subscription*

 You can access the MSDN Support Forums by setting up a *pay-as-you-go* subscription.